Set Worthy Goals

 Identity

-Worthy goals also tie to identity change.
+Worthy goals tie to identity change.

 These are about evolution.
 On who we want to become (in fact, as a general rule I recommend setting goals about who you want to be rather than what you what to accomplish).
-I straight up lifted this idea from James Clear, but I think it bears repeating, since it’s a powerful one.
+I straight up lifted this idea from James Clear, but I think it bears repeating since it’s a powerful one.
 Successful goals are often set with the idea of changing who you are.
-So, rather than achieve a fairly empty one-off goal, crete a system of habits that changes you into this new person.
+So, rather than achieve a fairly empty one-off goal, create a system of habits that changes you into this new person.

 • So, don’t just hit that 10k.
 Become a runner.